urquhard/AdvancedTutorial/tutorial/src/session_1/dataset.md

 Try running the code above and plot some point clouds and their corresponding targets (annihilation vertices).

+> **Activity:**
-- How does the `PointCloudDataset` handle variable-length point clouds?
+> - Inspect the `PointCloudDataset` class.
+How does it handle variable-length
+>   point clouds?
+> - Using the first 10 events (indices 0-9), plot the point clouds and their
+>   targets.
+Do they look like you expected?
+> - Using the next 10 events (indices 10-19), plot the point clouds without
-- After plotting some point clouds and their targets, would you be able to make an educated guess about the target vertex position given a point cloud?
+>   their targets.
+Make an educated guess about the target vertex position
+>   based on the point cloud.
+Compare your guess with the actual target
+>   positions.